ImplFerris/pico-pico/src/thermistor/temperature/action.md

 ```

 ### ADC related functions
-We can hardcode 4095 for the Pico, but here’s a simple function to calculate ADC_MAX based on ADC bits:
+We can hardcode 4095 for the Pico, but here's a simple function to calculate ADC_MAX based on ADC bits:
 ```rust
 const fn calculate_adc_max(adc_bits: u8) -> u16 {
     (1 << adc_bits) - 1